Julie Kepp Jensen

 Julie Kepp Jensen (born 3 January 2000) is a Danish swimmer.
 She competed in the women's 4 × 100m freestyle relay event at the 2016 Summer Olympics where she placed 12th.
 She competed in the 2020 Summer Olympics and placed 8th in the same event, and also competed in the women's 50m freestyle event.
-She placed 11th and got a personal best, qualifying for the semifinals for the women’s 50m freestyle in Paris 2024.
-She ended up 16th during the semifinals but remained fairly confident.
+She placed 11th and got a personal best, qualifying for the semifinals for the women's 50m freestyle in Paris 2024.
+She ended up in 16th place during the semifinals.